The most important inventory video you’ll ever take: in 5-minutes or less

 There’s more than one way to create a home inventory.
 You just want to provide enough information so that your insurance adjuster can accurately determine how much your items are worth.

 Your inventory should essentially include items from every room in your home, including the attic, basement and garage.
 Even if you don’t have the time or energy to take note of every single item in your house, listing something is better than nothing.
 Shooting a video should make the inventory process less stressful.
 And the video doesn’t have to look like it was made by a professional.
-Just pull out your smartphone camera and start recording.
+Just pull out your smartphone camera and start recording (there are also plenty of home inventory apps that make the process even easier).

 As you go through each room, describe each item as best as you can.
 For example, as you open your kitchen cabinet you could say, “Portmeirion Botanic Garden dinnerware for six that includes a dinner plate, salad plate, bread plate, bowl, cup and saucer purchased in 2017.”
 It’s best to have separate clips for each room in your home.
 That way, you’ll easily be able to go through the videos later on and point out individual items.